mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 }
 ```

-When you use this step, a file named `buildfile.m` must be in the root of your repository.
-For more information about the build tool, see [Create and Run Tasks Using Build Tool](https://www.mathworks.com/help/matlab/matlab_prog/create-and-run-tasks-using-build-tool.html).

 ### Use the `runMATLABTests` Step
-Use the `runMATLABTests` step in your pipeline to run MATLAB and Simulink tests and generate various test and coverage artifacts.
+Use the `runMATLABTests` step in your pipeline to run MATLAB and Simulink tests and generate test and coverage artifacts.
 By default, the plugin includes any test files in your [MATLAB project](https://www.mathworks.com/help/matlab/projects.html) that have a `Test` label.
 If your pipeline does not use a MATLAB project, or if it uses a MATLAB release before R2019a, then the plugin includes all tests in the root of your repository and in any of its subfolders.

 For example, in your `Jenkinsfile`, define a declarative pipeline to run the tests in your project.